asheroto/Chocolatey-Package-Updater/README.md

 mailjet_to_email = "alerts@yourdomain.com"
 ```

-The from email must match your account email, unless you add another verified sender.
+Make sure the `from` email matches your account email, unless you add another verified sender.

 ## Script Parameters